grandqualitycounseling.com

 Does therapy have to take years?
 Therapy does not have to take a long time.
 Professional therapy can be brief for many clients (1-2 months).
 Therapy can also be lengthened for people ready to make significant changes in their life (3 months or more).
 In my office, many people report that they have had good changes within four sessions.
 Counseling services include using Client Centered Therapy, EMDR, Cognitive Behavior Therapy as it is often used in treating depression and anxiety.
 People that come to my office are in charge of their therapy, as a counselor, I provide the guidance, support, and the expertise and they may start and stop at anytime.

 What insurance do you accept?
-I accept IEHP Insurance and I am an out of network provider for all other insurance .
+I accept IEHP Insurance.
 Like other professional therapists, I do not accept all insurances.

 Why do counselors use the term "Client" instead of "patient"?